waigani/GoOracle/README.md

 ]
 ```

-You can set your own keybinding by copying the above into `Preferences > Keybindings - User` and replacing ctrl+shift+o with your preferred key(s).
+You can set your own key binding by copying the above into `Preferences > Keybindings - User` and replacing ctrl+shift+o with your preferred key(s).

-Dependancies
+Dependencies
 ------------
 GoOracle relies on the oracle tool.
 You must install it in order for GoOracle to work.
 Run the following on your command line:
 `go get code.google.com/p/go.tools/cmd/oracle`